shenlebantongying/Yapyz/README.md

 # Yapyz Search

-The million dollar search engine on your desktop.
+A million dollar search engine on your desktop.